World of Tomorrow (film): World of Tomorrow (2015)

-In the final memory, the clone Emily reveals that in sixty days, Earth will be destroyed by a meteoroid.
-The clone Emily returns them both to the Outernet and reveals the true reason that she contacted Emily Prime: to retrieve an important memory from her original source before she is to die.
-The clone uses a handheld device to extract a memory of the original Emily and her mother walking together, which the clone Emily had forgotten.
-With the memory successfully retrieved, the clone Emily graciously thanks her original and adds that the specific memory will comfort her in the days leading to the destruction of Earth.
+Last, clone Emily reveals that in sixty days, Earth will be destroyed by a meteoroid.
+She reveals the true reason that she contacted Emily Prime: to retrieve an important memory from her original source before her own death, that of the original Emily and her mother walking together, which the clone had forgotten.
+The specific memory will comfort her in the days leading to Earth's destruction.
+Emily Prime returns home.